farshaddavoudi/ExcelWizard/README.md

 You can download the Excel from here.

 So, clearly it is a Compound Excel, not the GridLayout one.
-In this case, we should fetch all the data from our database, in other words, get the report Db Model (DTO) to convert it to our Excel.
+In this case, we should fetch all the data from our database, in other words, get the report database model (DTO) to show them to our Excel.

-### Steps to create CompoundExcelBuilder model:
+### Steps to create `CompoundExcelBuilder` model:

 **
 #####1- Analyze Excel Template and Divide It to Sections